camwebb/akflora/pages_md/blog10.md

 Converting these `x,y` values back into an image (again with `ImageMagick`), the map now looks like the above image on the right.
-You can see that the capture is almost perfect, except for a missing point on the far left, which was a smaller than standard dot (Hultén or his assistant drew on the points by hand).
+You can see that the capture is almost perfect, except for a missing point on the far left, which was a smaller than the standard dot (Hultén or his assistant drew on the points by hand).

 ## Step 2: image x & y into longitude & latitude